 For women, the hormonal shifts that come with menopause and beyond can have a surprising effect on gut health.
 These changes can alter the environment of your microbiome, sometimes leading to new food sensitivities, unpredictable bowel habits, or feeling under the weather more often.
 It’s a little-known fact that about 70% of your immune system is located in your gut.
 When your gut is out of balance, your immune response can be compromised.
 By reintroducing beneficial bacteria, you can help fortify this crucial connection, making your body more resilient against the challenges that come with hormonal changes.

-Common Health Issues Probiotics Can Address
+Health Concerns Probiotics Can Help With

 When your gut microbiome is balanced, the benefits extend far beyond your digestive tract.
 Probiotics can help address many of the frustrating health concerns that become more common after 60.
 They work to make digestion easier, which means less bloating and more regular bowel movements.
 They also support a stronger immune system.
 For women, a healthy gut is closely linked to healthier vaginal and urinary tracts, which can be a game-changer for those dealing with issues like urinary incontinence.
 Furthermore, a balanced gut helps your body better absorb key nutrients like calcium and B12, and it can even help manage the low-grade inflammation that naturally increases with age.